Dean Court: Further redevelopment

 In August 2014, chairman Jeff Mostyn revealed that the club were looking at the possibility of redeveloping the stadium, rather than moving to Matchams.
 With a limited capacity of 11,464 (considered small even for a League One/Tier 3 club, and until the promotion of Luton Town in 2023, the smallest in the Premier League's history), the club were exploring the option of building a new, permanent stand and filling in the stadium's corners, bringing the total seating to around 14,000, should they continue to be successful in the Premier League.
 The naming rights changed once more in July 2015 when the stadium became the Vitality Stadium.

 In May 2016, Bournemouth announced that they would not be adding new capacity to its ground in time for the next Premier League season.
 The club has taken the decision to delay redevelopment plans following a meeting of its board.
 A statement from the Cherries blamed "ongoing negotiations with the club's landlord to purchase the stadium".
 The club had previously said improving the stadium's size was needed as "demand for tickets far outweighs our current capacity".
 Dean Court was the smallest ground in the Premier League.

 In December 2016, the club announced plans to find a new site due to the ongoing issues regarding ownership of the ground.

 In July 2017, the club confirmed it was looking to build a new stadium near the current site in Kings Park.

 In April 2025, Bournemouth chairman Bill Foley announced that the club had agreed to buy the stadium back from Structadene, who had owned the stadium since 2005, and that instead of building a new stadium, plans were being made to redevelop the stadium in the next two and a half years, with plans to expand to around 20,000 seats, and potential to increase higher to 23,000 seats, without the need to close the stadium.
+In December 2025, Bournemouth, Christchurch and Poole Council granted access to land at Kings Park.
+In May 2026, the plans were marked to be approved, with work beginning in July 2026.

 Damage under Storm Eunice

 In February 2022, the stadium was damaged by Storm Eunice, an unusually intense storm.
-It caused an EFL Championship game against Nottingham Forest, scheduled for 18 February, to be postponed.
+It caused an EFL Championship game against Nottingham Forest, scheduled for 18 February 2022, to be postponed.

 Other events

-In 2013 both England Ladies and Under 16 sides played games at the ground.
+In 2013, both England Women and the England under-16 sides played games at the ground.
 The stadium has also been used for music concerts, hosting Elton John in 2006.

+On 27 May 2023, Chris Billam-Smith was the hometown underdog when he defeated Lawrence Okolie for the WBO cruiserweight championship.
+Local authorities granted a special licence to expand the stadium's capacity beyond its standard 11,300 seats, with a sold-out crowd of 15,000 fans attending the event at the stadium.
+This was the largest non-football audience in its history.